-1.3.4.5 Fee-for-Service Normalization Adjustment
+1.2.5 Fee-for-Service Normalization Adjustment (Slide 37)

 The purpose of the fee-for-service normalization adjustment is so that CMS payments are based on a population with an average risk score of 1.0.
-Through 2006, CMS has adjusted the restandardized ratebook to the appropriate denominator for the payment year.
-The denominator represents the national average predicted fee-for-service expenditures per beneficiary in that year.
+Because average predicted FFS expenditures increase after the model calibration year due to coding and population changes, CMS applies a normalization factor to adjust beneficiaries' risk scores so that the average risk score is 1.0 in subsequent years.
+Through 2006, CMS adjusted the restandardized ratebook to the appropriate denominator for the payment year.
+The denominator represented the national average predicted fee-for-service expenditures per beneficiary in that year.
 Every year there are shifts in the Medicare population.
-Specifically, fee-for-service coding across all sites of service has not yet stabilized the way inpatient hospital coding has.
+Specifically, fee-for-service coding across all sites of service, coding has not yet stabilized as much as inpatient hospital coding.
 Therefore, it has been necessary to apply a fee-for-service normalization factor to adjust for changes in coding patterns.